mj-amin-ece/Data-Network/README.md

 ## Contact

-If you have any questions, you can contact the instructor at m.j.amin200@gmail.com.
+If you have any questions, you can contact the me at m.j.amin200@gmail.com.

 ## Recommended Textbooks